-Milk thistle (Silybum marianum) is a biennial flowering plant with medicinal properties.
-It's ultra easy to grow, but there's a caveat.
-In many places, milk thistle is considered to be extremely invasive.
+Milk thistle (Silybum marianum, USDA zones 5-10) is a biennial flowering plant with medicinal properties.
+It's ultra easy to grow, but there's a caveat — in many places, milk thistle is considered to be extremely invasive.
 Because it behaves much like a weed, it can quickly overtake other plants nearby.
 Milk thistle plants grow quite large — up to 3 feet tall and sometimes as wide as 4 feet.
 Additionally, the flower stalks can reach heights of up to 5 feet.
 Each stalk produces multiple flowers.

 Milk thistle produces pretty purple flowers atop spiky heads and features bright-green foliage with white marbling.
 It's very forgiving about where you plant it and will tolerate most conditions.
 It's particularly fond of growing in rocky, dry areas, which makes sense considering its Mediterranean origins.